Code-Institute-Submissions/MS1-Between-the-lines/README.md

 _Images_
 Hero image in About page comes from [Pixabay](https://pixabay.com/fr/)

-After realizing at the end of my project, that using books covers' images could lead to copywrite issues, I eventually used images from [Pixabay](https://pixabay.com/fr/) to illustrate the Community page and modals related to every book's section.
+After realizing at the end of my project, that using books covers' images could lead to copywrite issues, I eventually used icons from [Fontawesome](https://fontawesome.com/) to illustrate the Community page and modals related to every book's section.

 _Acknowledgements_